Thiggel/Monotonic-Early-Exit/blogpost.md

 However, this progress comes at a significant cost.
 Training these massive models requires an enormous amount of energy and resources, which in turn leads to substantial environmental impact.
 For example, GPT-3 consumed 1,287 MWh of energy and emitted 552 tonnes of CO₂ equivalents during its training process.
 That's about as much carbon dioxide as 120 average cars emit in a year.
 Furthermore, many applications, such as autonomous driving or real-time voice assistants, cannot afford high latency when generating predictions.

 How can we continue to advance AI while avoiding a high-latency bottleneck?
 One promising direction is to make models allocate their resources more efficiently.
 Imagine we could teach a model to be smart about how it uses its computational power — only activating certain parts of its network when needed, or knowing when it’s done processing a piece of information early.
-Drawing an analogy to the human brain, you might think of it as the model being able to choose how long it ponders about a certain thing, so that we can optimize it to contemplate for as little time as possible.
+Drawing an analogy to the human brain, you might think of it as the model being able to choose how long it ponders about a certain decision.
 This concept is known as adaptive computation allocation.

 One promising approach within this concept is called early exiting.
 Instead of running every piece of input through every layer of a model, the model can decide to "exit" early if it’s confident enough in its prediction.
 This way, we save computational resources by not over-processing data.